In Switzerland, more than 94% of used glass is recycled. Glass recycling requires 25% less energy than the usual production from quartz sand.

 Batteries are very harmful to the environment and should not be thrown in the garbage.
 Unlike what you might think, there are no "green" ones.
 Even the most ecological batteries contain products that are dangerous for the planet.
 Incineration will not make them disappear and everything will end up in the air, soil and water.

-It is necessary to recycle, if we do not do so then nature itself will have to do it.
-And the natural degradation of our waste takes much longer as you can see below.
+It is necessary to recycle; if we do not do it, nature itself will have to do it.

 Who we are